kubeslice/gateway-sidecar/developer_guide.md

 ```

 2. Adjust image name variable `IMG` in the [`Makefile`](Makefile) to change the docker tag to be built.
-   Default image is set as `IMG ?= aveshasystems/kubeslice-gw-sidecar:${VERSION}`.
+   The default image is set as `IMG ?= aveshasystems/kubeslice-gw-sidecar:${VERSION}`.
 Modify this if required.

 ```bash
 make docker-build